MicrosoftDocs/OData-docs/Odata-docs/webapi/custom-routing-convention.md

 }
 ```

-If `Customer` has hundreds of properties, users should add hundres of similar functions in `CustomersController`.
-It's boring and we can create our own routing convention to override it.
+If `Customer` has hundreds of properties, a developer should add hundreds of similar functions in `CustomersController`.
+This is tedious, but with a custom routing convention we can override this behavior.

 ### Custom routing convention